Skip to main content

 • “Game developers need to earn money for their work, if it's good and no problem with that, but many free-to-play games manage to keep required microtransactions at an acceptable level; this isn't that game.
 I believe it could have been a bit more popular with a more realistic currency value and pricing.”

-• “This is not free; it has in-game purchases, and they can be expensive, costing far more than if the game had been sold at a fair price.
+• “This is not free; it has in-game purchases that can be expensive and often cost far more than if the game had been sold at a fair price.
 It tends to come across as profiteering, no matter how pretty or good it is.”

 • “The focus of free-to-play games most of the time is to force players to purchase.
 This game isn't different, and I must say it's one of the most expensive microtransactions I've ever seen in any game.
-1000 rubies for 100 USD, and even that 1k ruby could be used in no second without real progress, as all the item needs for zones, combinations, killing monsters, etc. are just weird.”
+1000 rubies for $100, and even that 1k ruby could be used in no time without real progress, as all the items needed for zones, combinations, and killing monsters are just bizarre.”

 • “Wanderland doesn't try to hide what it is - it's a free-to-play hidden object game that relies heavily on poor value microtransactions as a profit model.”